 Were there any particular points that stood out from the ones above?
 Or, are there particular concerns you have that weren’t addressed?
 Drop a comment below to let us know!

-Danny Newman is currently writing and traveling his way around the world in a bid to figure out exactly what he’s doing with his life.
-He’d love you to follow along with his journey over at What’s Danny Doing and on his Facebook page.
+Good to Know: This guide to traveling solo comes to us from Danny Newman, who is currently writing and traveling his way around the world in a bid to figure out exactly what he’s doing with his life.

 5 Things to Bring for Your First Solo Trip